arvados/arvados/doc/development/Prerequisites.md

 ### Supported distributions

-As of December 2025/Arvados 3.2, these instructions and the entire test suite are known to work on Debian 12 “bookworm.”
+As of March 2026/Arvados 3.2, these instructions and the entire test suite are known to work on Debian 12 "bookworm" and Debian 13 “trixie.”

-The Ansible playbook works on Debian 13 “trixie” but some test suites fail because of configuration drift.

 You may try to run these instructions and tests on Ubuntu 22.04 “jammy”/24.04 “noble,” but they have not been tested and you may find some bugs throughout.